sswietoniowski/learning-mssql/README.md

 # Learning Microsoft SQL Server

-This repository contains resources helping grasps the basics of Microsoft SQL Server.
+This repository contains resources that help grasp the basics of Microsoft SQL Server.

 ## Repository Contents